The Importance of Addressing Chimney Leaks

-As we’ve stated many times before, water is a chimney’s worst enemy.
 When water or moisture gets into your chimney, it can cause a wide range of serious problems.
-Water will bring even the most well-built chimney to its knees, causing cracked mortar, flaking bricks and compromising its structural integrity.
-When water gets into the creosote inside your chimney liner, it eats into the mortar, accelerating the damage.
+Water will bring even the most well-built chimney to its knees, causing cracked mortar and flaking bricks, and compromising its structural integrity.

 Red brick chimney with exposed damaged to flashing